-An environmentally friendly car policy has been released in 2023 which requires all expired leases to consider electric or plug in-hybrid vehicles in preference to fossil-fuel powered vehicles.
+An environmentally friendly car policy has been released in 2023 which requires all expired leases to consider zero-emission vehicles in preference to fossil-fuel powered vehicles from 2035.
 Vehicle rentals are also encouraged to be electric.
-Getafe, Spain location has adopted a requirement for employees to rent electric vehicles as the defacto selection starting from January 2024..
+Getafe, Spain location has adopted a requirement for employees to rent electric vehicles as the defacto selection starting from January 2024.
 [Add row]